-7.7.15 [Page:]
+[Page:]

-A Page: section may be used to either declare a page that already exists, or define a custom page in the HTML disassembly (in conjunction with a corresponding [PageContent: ] section).
+A Page: section either declares a page that already exists, or defines a custom page in the HTML disassembly.
 The section name takes the form:

-'''

 [Page:PageID]

-'''

 where PageID is a unique ID for the page.
 The unique ID may be used in an [Index::] section to create a link to the page in the disassembly index.